Overview

 |

-Benefits to Council Generates understanding about the political
+Benefits Generates understanding about the political and

-and economic threats and opportunities associated with the global
+economic threats and opportunities associated with the global

 Costs/funding Funded through Sustainable Townsville. |